-The Boulevardier is a variant of the cocktail known as the Negroni, itself a ginned-up twist on the Americano, or what Americans living in Italy used to call it when they added sparkling water to their Milano-Torino, a classic Italian aperitivo composed of bitter Campari from Milano, and sweet Martini & Rossi vermouth from Torino.
+The Boulevardier is a variant of the cocktail known as the Negroni, which is simply a ginned-up version of an Americano.
+This is what Americans living in Italy used to call it when they added sparkling water to a Milano-Torino, the classic aperitivo of the day that paired bitter Campari from Milano, with sweet Martini & Rossi vermouth from Torino.

 1 1/2 oz. bourbon